 A semidiurnal tidal cycle is a cycle with two nearly equal high tides and low tides every lunar day.
 In the world map shown above regions experiencing a semidiurnal tidal cycle are marked in red.
 They have a period of 12 hours and 25 min, and a wavelength of more than half the circumference of Earth .
 It is also the type of tidal cycle one could expect from a planet covered entirely with water and without any continents obstructing the free motion of water.
 By looking at the oceans on Earth we can see that most places experience a semidiurnal tidal cycle.
 The following diagram shows the sea level change over time for a typical semidiurnal tidal cycle:

-Left: Global distribution of semidiurnal tides.
+Right: Global distribution of semidiurnal tides.

 A diurnal tidal cycle is a cycle with only one high and low tide each lunar day.
 Diurnal tidal cycles can be found in the Gulf of Mexico and on the East coast of the Kamchatka Peninsula.

-Left: Global distribution of diurnal tides.
+Right: Global distribution of diurnal tides.

 Mixed Tidal Cycle